rectorphp/getrector-com/resources/blog/posts/2025/2025-03-02-road-to-hell-is-paved-with-strings.md

 ## Automate and Forget

-Once we have PHP in place, we move to configuration object and get PHPStan with deprecated rules on board, we can forget **about the configuration syntax**.
+Once we have PHP in place, we move to the configuration object and get PHPStan with deprecated rules on board, we can forget **about the configuration syntax**.
 We can focus on the business logic and let the configuration be handled by the tool.

 * Next time you use Symfony - [modernize configs](/blog/modernize-symfony-configs) to best shape the framework provides.
 * Upgrade your Laravel project to 11 and use [streamlines configs](https://github.com/laravel/laravel/blob/master/bootstrap/app.php).
-* Create a PHP wrapper for the tool that uses that old format and is error prone.
+* Create a PHP wrapper for the tool that uses that old format and is error-prone.
 Learn [php-parser](https://github.com/nikic/PHP-Parser).

 <br>